teiesti/gico/README.md

 ## Basic operations

 ### Creating a repository (not yet implemented)
-To use *gico* You need to create a new "gico-flavored* Git repository.
+To use *gico* You need to create a new "gico-flavored" Git repository.
 The easiest way to do this, is to run `gico init [<branch>]`.
 This creates an "empty" repository to `/usr/local/etc/gico`.
 If this path already exists, *gico* will abort and You must manually delete the folder.
 An empty repository consists of
   - `<repo>/res` where all the installable resource files (e.g. configuration files) live,
   - `<repo>/hooks' which stores the hooks,
   - `<repo>/backup` which is used to back up existing files when the resources are installed and